turowski-k/litesite-cms-js/README.md

 This isn't a case of hubris.
 Quite opposite.
 As I'm writing this, in the early stages of LitesiteCMS development, I'm still very inept at JavaScript.
 This is a solo project I intend to learn JS with and enjoy every bit of it.

-~~**But** while I don't want anyone else to contribute code to the repository, if anyone wishes to contribute bug findings or suggestions, [Issues](https://github.com/turowski-k/litesitejs/issues) is the way to go about it.
-Open one, tag it properly and describe your findings.~~
+**But** while I don't want anyone else to contribute code to the repository, if anyone wishes to contribute bug findings or suggestions, [Issues](https://github.com/turowski-k/litesitejs/issues) is the way to go about it.
+Open one, tag it properly and describe your findings.

-~~I will appreciate **greatly** any insights on improving the app.~~
+I will appreciate **greatly** any insights on improving the app.

-~~At the same time, please remember that some of the stuff is coded in a way that might not make sense for one of two reasons.
+At the same time, please remember that some of the stuff is coded in a way that might not make sense for one of two reasons.
 Firstly, I am inexperienced and willing to improve on it.
-Secondly, I might've included something that didn't make sense, because I wanted to learn something by coding it.~~
+Secondly, I might've included something that didn't make sense, because I wanted to learn something by coding it.

-Since the project is still in very early and very active stages of development, it will obviously be buggy.
-There's no point in pointing out any issues and suggestions yet!
-Thank you for understanding!

 ## License
 This project is licensed under the terms of the [**MIT** license](https://github.com/turowski-k/LitesiteCMS.js/blob/dev/LICENSE).